VolatileDream/VolatileDream.github.io/blog/_posts/2013-12-12-OS-161-Retrospective.md

 ### Virtual Memory

-I'll write about this later, as it deserves a post all to itself.
+This deserves a post all to itself, so I'll write about it later.

 [1]: /resume/#uw "About"
 [2]: https://www.student.cs.uwaterloo.ca/~cs350/ "CS350 - Operating Systems"